 The increase in the value of a QOF point was intended to deliver the full 0.5 per cent expenses increase.

 The main changes to the Quality and Outcomes Framework for 2012/13 were the retirement of seven indicators (CHD13, AF4, QP1, QP2, QP3, QP4, QP5), the replacement of seven indicators with eight NICE recommended replacement indicators: Diabetes, Mental Health, Asthma, Depression, Atrial Fibrillation and Smoking and a number of threshold changes.

 Clinical directed enhanced services (England)

-The Osteoporosis DES was no longer available from 1 April 2012 in England, Scotland and Northern Ireland.
-The GMS portion of the funding from the DES was to be reinvested in the global sum with no corresponding increase to correction factor payments.
-Any money released through reductions in correction factor payments was to be reinvested back into the global sum.
+The Osteoporosis DES ceased from 1 April 2012 in England, Scotland and Northern Ireland.
+The GMS portion of the funding from the DES was to be reinvested in the global sum.

 Extended hours directed enhanced service (England)

 The Extended Hours DES was extended by one year to 31 March 2013.
 The requirements and payment scheme remained the same as that applied for the period 1 April 2011 to 31 March 2012.

 Patient participation directed enhanced service (England)